klahrich/chiefhustler/content/posts/portfolio-july-2021.md

 ### Disclaimer

 _I'm not married to any of these stocks.
-They don't care about me and I only care about them as long as the underlying business remains an attractive investment._
+They don't care about me and I only care about them insofar as the underlying business remains an attractive investment._